 Insurance Concerns and Paying for Surgery

+As one of Mt.
+Sinai's providers, Dr. Belsley accepts a large number of insurance plans that cover a wide range of socioeconomic status and all walks of life.
 The insurance plans in which Dr. Belsley participates is constantly evolving.
 We are unfortunately not able to offer a list because of the rapidly changing environment of healthcare and insurance.
 Dr. Belsley participates in many major plans.
-Please feel free to call our office if you see any discrepancy with what is told to you by your insurance aprovider.
+Please feel free to call our office if you see any discrepancy with what is told to you by your insurance provider.
 Please also remember that many of the insurance plans require a referral from your Primary Care physician’s office

 Working with Health Insurance

 Many people find dealing with health insurance companies to be intimidating and are not sure how to even get started.
 If you are thinking about bariatric surgery, consider the following: Read your Certificate of Coverage (COC).
 A COC describes your insurance policy in detail, including what it covers and what it excludes.

 Appealing a Denial

 The policy is a legal contract, so understand your rights and responsibilities.
 It will list the benefits the insurance company will and will not cover.
 If anything is unclear, get clarification from your insurance agent or company.
 If you are insured by a group policy through an employer, you will receive a certificate of coverage.
 The certificate of coverage will list benefits and your rights and responsibilities.
 Know which services require authorization prior to the treatment or service being obtained.
 Failure to obtain prior authorization will most likely result in a denial.
 Services that commonly require prior authorization include such procedures as elective surgery and MRIs.

 What to Do if a Claim is Denied During Treatment